-It is recognised that for many commercial centres, responsibility for the implementation of protective security measures following a vulnerability and risk assessment will fall on a Security Manager within the centre, who must have sufficient authority to direct the action taken in response to a security threat.
+It is recognised that for many places of worship, responsibility for the implementation of protective security measures following a vulnerability and risk assessment will fall on a senior member of management, who must have sufficient authority to direct the action taken in response to a security threat.

-The manager must be involved in the planning of the premises' perimeter security, access control, contingency plans etc, so that the terrorist dimension is taken into account.
+The responsible person must be involved in the planning of the premises' perimeter security, access control, contingency plans etc, so that the terrorist dimension is taken into account.
 The responsible person must similarly be consulted over any new building or renovation work so that counter terrorism specifications, e.g. concerning glazing and physical barriers can be factored in, taking into account any planning and safety regulations as well as the Fire Safety Order 2005 or in Scotland the Fire (Scotland) Act 2005 and Fire Safety (Scotland) Regulations 2006.

-The person responsible for security at most commercial centres should already have responsibility for most if not all of the following key areas:
+The person responsible for security at a place of worship should already have responsibility for most if not all of the following key areas:

-- The production of the security plan based on the risk assessment - The formulation and maintenance of a search plan - The formulation and maintenance of other contingency plans dealing with bomb threats, suspect packages and evacuation and 'invacuation' - Liaising with the police, other emergency services and local authorities - Arranging staff training, including his/her own deputies and conducting briefings/debriefings - Conducting regular reviews of the plans.
+- The production of the security plan based on the risk assessment. - The formulation and maintenance of a search plan. - The formulation and maintenance of other contingency plans dealing with bomb threats, suspect packages and evacuation. - Liaising with the police, other emergency services and local authorities. - Arranging staff training, including his / her own deputies and conducting briefings / debriefings. - Conducting regular reviews of the plans.

 For independent and impartial counter terrorism advice and guidance that is site specific, the Security Manager should establish contact with the local police Counter Terrorism Security Adviser (CTSA).
 Most UK Police Forces have at least two CTSAs.
 Your CTSA can:

-- Help you assess the threat, both generally and specifically - Give advice on physical security equipment and its particular application to the methods used by terrorists; your CTSA will be able to comment on its effectiveness as a deterrent, as protection and as an aid to post-incident investigation - Offer advice and assistance with risk assessments - Identify vulnerabilities and advise on reducing them - Facilitate contact with emergency services and local authority planners to develop appropriate response and contingency plans - Identify appropriate trade bodies for the supply and installation of security equipment - Offer advice on search plans
+- Help you assess the threat, both generally and specifically. - Give advice on physical security equipment and its particular application to the methods used by terrorists; your CTSA will be able to comment on its effectiveness as a deterrent, as protection and as an aid to post-incident investigation. - Facilitate contact with emergency services and local authority planners to develop appropriate response and contingency plans. - Identify appropriate trade bodies for the supply and installation of security equipment. - Offer advice on search plans.